AndreasVerhoeven/PlatterOverlayPresentation/README.md

 ### More Advanced usages

 If you've seen UIDatePicker with date/time buttons, you'll notice that it switches the overlay platter content between a calendar view and a time picker, without presenting a new platter.
 That's also possible!
-You can keep a reference to a `platterPresentation` and update it or present new views on it, while it is already presenting something:
+You can keep a reference to a `PlatterOverlayPresentation` and update it or present new views on it, while it is already presenting something:

 ```
-let platterPresentation = PlatterPresentation(sourceView: myControl)
+let presentation = PlatterOverlayPresentation(sourceView: myControl)

 func onTimeTapped() {
 	// if nothing is presented, we present the time picker - if the date picker
 	// is already presented, we smoothly animate the current platter to the time picker
-	platterPresentation.present(timePicker, animated: true)
+	presentation.present(timePicker, animated: true)
 }

 func onDateTapped() {
 	// if nothing is presented, we present the date picker - if the time picker
 	// is already presented, we smoothly animate the current platter to the date picker
-	platterPresentation.present(datePicker, animated: true)
+	presentation.present(datePicker, animated: true)
 }
 ```

-In this case we keep a platterPresentation around and call `present(:animated:)` on it with different views.
+In this case we keep a `presentation` around and call `present(:animated:)` on it with different views.
 If the platter is already visible, it will smoothly animate to the new view.

 #### More Properties

-There are also a few more properties you can configure on a `PlatterPresentation` object:
+There are also a few more properties you can configure on a `PlatterOverlayPresentation` object:

 - `sourceView` / `sourceRect` - defines where the platter is presented from
 - `alignment` - defines how the platter is aligned to the `sourceView`